In most cases, there is no need to change settings in the client application.

 OU=upload:[*<-any project>] | [project name1][:project name2]...

 Project names are case-insensitive.

 Be careful when creating a self-signed certificate - make sure to give yourself a permission to upload files on any project:

-To add a certificate, log in Cerebro, open Administrator window (Main menu/Tools/Administrator…) and switch to the File Storages tab.
+To add a certificate, log in Cerebro, open the Administrator window (Main menu/Tools/Administrator…) and switch to the File Storages tab.

-Select a file storage and press Import a new certificate button.
+Select a file storage and press the Import a new certificate button.
 A new window will appear where you will be able to select certificate and a private key.
 You may change or delete a certificate at any time.

 If you want your business partners from other companies to use your file storage, you must provide them with certificates and private keys created for them and signed by your CA. The partners, in their turn, must log in Cerebro and add your file storage there, specifying its address and applying their certificates.
 When issuing a certificate you may set its expiration date, if needed.